 The excessively labeled nature of these salt and pepper shakers may not be for everyone.
 Some of our testers felt like the side labels are perhaps a bit much, while others appreciate the clarity the labels provide.
 The other downside is their aesthetic — the plastic cones that surround the top are a confusing feature, which we didn't particularly like from a design standpoint.
 They create a moat around the lid where bits of salt and pepper get stuck.
 If you like this labeled pear-shaped design, the Juvale set comes recommended.

 The Great Credentials Stainless Steel Dredge shakers are a sturdy, large option that is well suited for kitchens with an industrial vibe.
 The shape is wide and short, with a broad opening for super easy filling.
 We like the handle since it helps regulate the amount that each shaker dispenses.
 The all-metal design makes for a no-nonsense product that is simple and aesthetically appealing.

 It is hard to regulate the amount of seasoning that comes out of the Great Credentials Dredge set.
 It is also hard to tell which one is filled with which seasoning — as the two shakers are identical.
 This is a good option for those looking for a large and sturdy set.

 Why You Should Trust Us

 We started this review off by perusing hundreds of options and assessing the top salt and pepper shakers that are on the market today.
-We then purchased the top ten for hands-on testing.
+We then purchased the top eight for hands-on testing.
 We filled, cleaned, and seasoned our meals with these shakers.
 We also conferred with our fellow testers and friends to gain perspective on the aesthetics of each set.
-From days of use and multiple fill and distribution tests, we were able to narrow in on the top-performers and isolate the weaker options as well.
+From days of use and multiple fills and distribution tests, we were able to narrow in on the top performers and isolate the weaker options as well.